-Our compensation committee considered the results from the shareholder advisory vote on executive compensation at our 2019 Annual Meeting of Shareholders as support for our Company's compensation policies and practices.
-At our 2019 Annual Meeting of Shareholders, more than 98% of the votes cast on the shareholder advisory vote on executive compensation were in favor of our executive compensation.
+Our compensation committee considered the results from the shareholder advisory (or "say-on-pay") vote on executive compensation at our 2020 Annual Meeting of Shareholders.
+At our 2020 Annual Meeting of Shareholders, approximately 67% of the votes cast on the shareholder advisory vote on executive compensation were in favor of our executive compensation.
 Our board of directors and our compensation committee value the opinions of our shareholders and are committed to ongoing engagement with our shareholders on executive compensation practices.
-Our board of directors has determined that our shareholders should vote on a say-on-pay proposal each year in accordance with the preference expressed by shareholders on the "say-when-on-pay" proposal at our 2017 Annual Meeting of Shareholders.
+After careful review of the results of our say-on-pay vote at our 2020 Annual Meeting of Shareholders, representatives of our board of directors, our compensation committee and management engaged with certain of our large shareholders over the past year to discuss their views on our executive compensation program.
+Such shareholders noted that they were generally satisfied with our company's pay for performance philosophy, governance practices and our executive compensation program.
+They noted that the relatively low level of shareholder support for our executive compensation program at our 2020 Annual Meeting of Shareholders was likely based on certain proxy advisory firms reacting negatively to our company's shareholder rights plan.
+As a result, we did not implement any significant structural changes to our executive compensation program in fiscal 2022.

-We believe that a skilled, experienced and dedicated senior management team is essential to the future performance of our Company and to building shareholder value.
+We believe that a skilled, experienced and dedicated senior management team is essential to the future performance of our company and to building shareholder value.
 We have sought to establish competitive compensation programs that enable us to attract and retain executive officers with these qualities.
 The other objectives of our compensation programs for our executive officers are the following:

-- to motivate our executive officers to achieve strong financial performance, particularly positive net income and EBITDA, and shareholder value; - to attract and retain executive officers who we believe have the experience, temperament, talents and convictions to contribute significantly to our future success; and - to align the economic interests of our executive officers with the interests of our shareholders.
+- to motivate our executive officers to maintain strong financial performance, particularly positive net income and EBITDA, and shareholder value; - to attract and retain executive officers who we believe have the experience, temperament, talents and convictions to contribute significantly to our future success; and - to align the economic interests of our executive officers with the interests of our shareholders.

-In light of these objectives, we have sought to reward our NEOs for achieving financial performance goals, creating value for our shareholders and for extraordinary effort and dedication to our Company.
-Since early fiscal 2018, we have worked to implement a new culture that focuses on achieving profitability and EBITDA, along with revenue growth.
-As a result, our fiscal 2018 - 2021 compensation programs were and are designed to incentivize and reward short-term and long-term decisions that helps us achieve our net income and EBITDA goals and that help increase our shareholder value.
+In light of these objectives, we have sought to reward our NEOs for achieving financial performance goals, creating value for our shareholders and for extraordinary effort and dedication to our company.
+Since early fiscal 2018, we have worked to implement a culture that focuses on maintaining profitability and EBITDA, along with revenue growth.
+As a result, our fiscal 2018 - 2022 compensation programs were and are designed to incentivize and reward short-term and long-term decisions that helps us achieve our revenue, net income and EBITDA goals and that help increase our shareholder value.
 Some examples of recent actions we have taken to further these objectives include: